 When evaluating your current ERP system, the primary focus should be whether or not it has features or functions that adequately support the businesses.
-Another focus should be how well your ERP solution can integrate with external systems, applications, customers and suppliers to help manage the extended enterprise.
-Are there multiple point solutions like Customer Relationship Management (CRM) or Supply Chain Management (SCM) that you added on afterwards and aren’t fully integrated into your ERP?
-This is important to consider while you’re in the processes of evaluating your current ERP.
+Another focus should be how well your ERP solution can integrate with external systems, applications, customers, and suppliers to help manage the extended enterprise.
+Are there multiple-point solutions like Customer Relationship Management (CRM) or Supply Chain Management (SCM) that you added on afterward and aren’t fully integrated into your ERP?
+This is important to consider while you’re in the process of evaluating your current ERP.

 5 Features to Consider While Selecting a New ERP

 Gathering information about ERP solution vendors in order to help the selection process go as smoothly as possible is another best practice you should consider when looking for an ERP system.
 Below are five steps to use when evaluating ERP vendors.

 - Which vendor knows my industry the best?
 Will they keep up to date with technology changes or are they static when it comes to innovation?

 - Do the vendor’s technology platform and architecture support my company’s IT strategy?

 - Many vendors will claim to have the right functional fit for your company’s unique needs, the key here is to identify the vendor solutions that closely align with best practices in your industry.